 To select Do this A contig In the Explorer panel, click on the name of the contig.
 Multiple read sequences In the Alignment or Strategy view, use Ctrl/Cmd+click or Shift+click to select multiple read sequences.
 One entire sequence In the Alignment or Strategy view, click on the sequence name.
 To search for a sequence by name, open the Sequences section of the Explorer panel and use the search bar at the top.
-A portion of a constituent or consensus sequence Click on the left-most residue you wish to highlight.
-Hold down the and click on the right-most residue.
-In the Alignment or Strategy views: Hold down the left mouse button and drag the mouse along the p sequence you wish to highlight.
-To select multiple non-contiguou use Ctrl/Cmd+drag.
+A portion of a constituent or consensus sequence In the Alignment or Strategy views: Hold down the left mouse button and drag the mouse along the portion of sequence you wish to highlight.
+To select multiple non-contiguous portions, use Ctrl/Cmd+drag.
 Click on the left-most residue you wish to highlight.
-Hold down the and click on the right-most residue.
-To select an entire sequence, insert the cursor anywhere along the p sequence, then right-click and choose Select All.
+Hold down the Shift key and click on the right-most residue.
+To select an entire sequence, insert the cursor anywhere along the sequence, then right-click and choose Select All.
+Everything that can be selected Choose Edit > Select All.
+Nothing (remove all selections) Choose Edit > Select None.
+Everything but the currently selected range of the consensus In the Alignment or Strategy views, drag the mouse across the consensus sequence to select the range you do not want.
+Then choose Edit > Invert Selection to unselect that portion and select the other part(s) of the consensus.
 A portion of one sequence In the lower portion of the Alignment view, drag the mouse across residues in a sequence track while holding down the left mouse button.
 A track Click on a track.
 One or more features and corresponding sequence Click on a feature to select it.
 To add additional features to the selection, use Ctrl/ Cmd+click .

-Specify Parameters
+Specify Parameters and Preferences

-The following dialogs are accessed through the Project > Project Parameters command and are used to customize assembly and other parameters in SeqMan Ultra.
+The following dialogs are accessed through the Project > Project Parameters command and are used to customize assembly and other parameters in SegMan Ultra.

-- Consensus parameters
+- · Consensus parameters

 - Strategy Viewing and Coverage parameters

 - Pair Specifier parameters

 - Assembly parameters